patriksima/Palindrom/README.md

 ﻿# Palindrome

-Performance test of several methods to check the chain for palindrome.
+Performance test of several methods to check the input string for palindrome.

 A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam or racecar.